We know how to design the apocalypse

 Why Solarpunk Feels “Cute”

+Solarpunk imagines integrated ecology in the structure of typical life.
+Shared infrastructure.
+Abundance without apology.
+Culturally it gets treated like the kid who brought a compost bin to a sword fight.
+Nice and well intentioned but slightly naive and a little cringe.
 There’s a beauty to cynicism in film.
 Fear carries weight.
-Collapse feels serious.
-Neon despair looks expensive.
+When collapse is discussed it seems intellectually superior and feels serious.
 Solarpunk often gets reduced to rooftop gardens and soft lighting.
-It rarely gets the same narrative gravity or budget.
-It doesn’t get world building depth.
-It gets vibes.And with the news constantly feeding us catastrophe, hope-core feels like a snack instead of a meal.
-It’s pleasant but it doesn’t punch.
-Fear does.
+It rarely gets the same narrative, gravity or budget.
+It gets vibe and maybe a pinterest board.
+With the news constantly feeding us catastrophe, hope-core feels like a snack instead of a meal.
+It’s pleasant but not enough.
+Fear on the other hand is a conversation starter, and ender.
 So the aesthetic question becomes real.
-Why does dystopia look mature and regeneration look juvenile.
+Why does dystopia look mature and regeneration look juvenile?

 The Primitive Brain Might Be Running the Show